-After admission to the Intern Program at East Stroudsburg University, successfully passing the PRAXIS Examinations, meeting professional and academic requirements, and having a clear criminal records check, one may seek employment in the secondary schools of Pennsylvania.
+After admission to the Teacher Certification Program at East Stroudsburg University, successfully passing the PRAXIS Examinations, meeting professional and academic requirements outlined by the Department of Professional and Secondary Education, and having a clear background records check, one may seek employment in the secondary schools of Pennsylvania.
 If offered employment by a school district, one must immediately apply at the university (Dean, School of Education) for the Intern Certificate.
 From the time one gains employment and receives the Intern Certificate, one has three years to complete the required education credits (course work).